ucb-bar/hammer/README.md

    CORE_GENERATOR.
 In general, there's one of these for every stage (CORE, SOC, ...).

+ * TECHNOLOGY: The technology that will be used to implement this design.
+   Technologies are described by JSON files in src/technologies, a canonical example is the Synopsys educational technology library "saed32".

 Source for the various addons can be found in src/addons.

 ### Running on a Cluser